CalMatters/tiktok-effects-props-2024/README.md

 # tiktok-effects-props-2024

-These TikTok quiz filters adapt the [2024 Voter Guide prop quizzes](https://calmatters.org/california-voter-guide-2024/propositions/) as augmented reality effects, commonly referred to as "filters."
+TikTok quiz filter adaption of the [2024 Voter Guide prop quizzes](https://calmatters.org/california-voter-guide-2024/propositions/) as augmented reality effects, commonly referred to as "filters."
 Users tilt their heads to answer yes/no/unsure to 1-4 questions to determine their stance on the ballot propositions.

 CalMatters published a demo on [how to use the Prop.
 33 quiz on Tiktok](https://www.tiktok.com/@calmatters/video/7429809720568925483).